 State of Delaware

 - Beach access has been restored statewide.
 Per state order, masks or protective face coverings are required along boardwalks and the street and in shops, and they are strongly recommended for use on the beach.
 Distancing and other hygiene requirements remain in place.
 State officials will be limiting access to the state parks to help control crowding, and will be monitoring beachgoers to ensure appropriate distancing.
+Additional restrictions were to go into effect on July 3, due to problems with observing social distancing and other prevention efforts in recent weeks.
+Entry to the state parks will not be on a one-out-one-in basis, to avoid lines building at the park entrances.

 - As of Friday, May 8, entrance fees and pass requirements are once again in place for state parks and wildlife areas.
 Those who are receiving state or federal assistance, including unemployment insurance, are eligible for reduced fees.
 Parks offices and entry-fee booths remain closed, and all payments must be made online (for passes) or via credit card or payment envelope in the parks and wildlife areas.